 Who is protected:

-If complete funding for the Citywide Drainage Study is provided, the project will benefits citizens citywide within the City of Petersburg with short-term and long-term flood risk reduction.
+If complete funding for the request is provided, the project will benefits citizens citywide within the City of Petersburg with short-term and long-term flood risk reduction.

 The Safety Threats or Environmental Concerns Related to Flood Risk.